Ed Sheeran Songs Dominate Music Charts

-Ed Sheeran songs from his new hit album ÷ (pronounced Divide) continue dominating music charts around the world.
+Ed Sheeran songs from new hit album ÷ (pronounced Divide) continue dominating music charts around the world.

 Ed Sheeran – Galway Girl [Official Lyric Video] https://t.co/OCjAzVQt1R.@edsheeran pic.twitter.com/pKbsVhWrUF